s-kav/ds_tools/CONTRIBUTOR_LICENSE_AGREEMENT.md

 3. To the best of Your knowledge, the Contribution does not infringe any third-party rights (including copyright, patent, trademark, or trade secret rights);
 4. You will not submit Contributions that are under terms that would conflict with the rights granted in this CLA (for example, code licensed under a license that forbids relicensing).

-If You become aware of a problem with any Representation above, You will promptly notify the Maintainer.
+If You become aware that any of the above representations are untrue, You must promptly notify the Maintainer.

 ---

 ## 6. No Compensation
-You agree that You will not receive monetary or other compensation from the Maintainer for contributions accepted under this CLA, unless otherwise agreed in writing.
+You agree that You will not receive monetary or other compensation from the Maintainer for contributions accepted under this CLA, except as separately agreed in writing.

 ---

 ## 7. No Obligation to Accept
-This CLA does not obligate the Maintainer to accept any Contribution.
-The Maintainer reserves the right to accept, reject, or request changes to Contributions in its discretion.
+This CLA does not obligate the Maintainer to accept, merge, or distribute any Contribution.
+The Maintainer reserves the right to accept, reject, or request modifications to Contributions in its discretion.

 ---